 - Usually about 4-8 weeks from the time you talk to our surgical coordinator, Jodi.
-Please keep in mind that surgery must be authorized with your insurance first and obtaining necessary medical/dental clearance can extend this time frame. - To schedule surgery you must be medically stable.
-Your diabetes (HbA1c < 7.5) and high blood pressure must be controlled.
-Any heart problems must be stable and your BMI (Body Mass Index) must be less than 36.
+Please keep in mind that surgery must be authorized with your insurance first and obtaining necessary medical/dental clearance can sometimes push this timeframe out. - To schedule surgery you must be medically stable.
+Your diabetes (HbA1c < 8) and high blood pressure must be controlled.
+Any heart problems must be stable and your BMI (Body Mass Index) must be reasonable.
 You will need medical clearance from your PCP.
 If you have a heart condition you will need to be cleared by your cardiologist.
 Let us know if you are on a blood thinner, biologics, or any other specialty medications. - You must be compliant with a home exercise program and walk 6 hours per week in addition to your normal daily activities.
 You must not smoke tobacco in any form for at least 3 months prior to surgery.